aiven/cloud-cookie-recipe/README.md

 License
 ============
-cloud-cookie-recipe is licensed under the Apache license, version 2.0.
+cloud-cookie-recipe is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International license.
 Full license text is available in the [LICENSE](LICENSE) file.

-Please note that the project explicitly does not require a CLA (Contributor License Agreement) from its contributors.